silvester-pari/nuxt-gitpod/README.md

 # nuxt-gitpod
-A nuxt playground based for gitpod
+A nuxt & buefy playground based on gitpod